 Delta American Express cards can be a great deal, as long as you carry no balance, or a small balance.
 Delta offers varying deals on their cards.
-I received 80,000 bonus miles when I signed up for the Delta AMEX Platinum card earlier this year.
-But sometimes they only offer a 40,000 bonus.
-When Delta is offering a great bonus, it’s worth signing up for.
+I received 80,000 bonus SkyMiles when I signed up for the Delta AMEX Platinum card earlier this year.
+They are currently offering a 90,000 mile bonus.
+When Delta is offering a big welcome bonus, it’s worth signing up for.
 And it could be worth keeping past the first year if you pay off at least most of your monthly charges and don’t carry much of a balance.
+Last year I redeemed 70,000 Delta SkyMiles to fly from Washington, DC to Japan roundtrip for just $60 in taxes.
+If I had paid out of pocket for that ticket, it would have cost me over $1,300.

 When I was younger and carried a balance on cards, the premium Delta cards were not worth keeping past the first year.
 The minimum interest rates are significantly higher on premium cards.
 If you carry a balance it is worth calling to negotiate your interest rate, but you will have less room to negotiate with the premium travel reward cards.
 But I was told I could transfer my balance to an American Express Blue card.
 My interest rate then dropped significantly to 8.5%!
 So keep this in mind when you sign up!

-For many years I’ve had a US Bank Flexperks Visa.
+For many years I had a US Bank Flexperks Visa.
 They don’t offer a lower interest rate than 14% but the annual fee is just $49.
 You can also redeem 5,000 points to pay the annual fee after the first year.
 The first year the annual fee is waved.
-I’ve previously cashed in 20,000 points for a free $400 plane ticket on Delta from Orlando to San Diego.
+I’ve previously redeemed 20,000 points for a free $400 plane ticket on Delta from Orlando to San Diego.
 It was close to Thanksgiving so the tickets were pricier – a great time to redeem points.
-And the kicker- I earned Delta sky miles on top of my ticket being free!
+And a huge perk was that I earned Delta SkyMiles on top of my ticket being free!